WailAbou/shadcn-svelte-nodep/README.md

 Make sure to refer to the original `shadcn/ui` documentation for detailed usage instructions.

+## Support My Work

+If you find this project useful and want to support continued development, consider [buying me a coffee](https://www.buymeacoffee.com/wailabou).

+☕ Programming is not just my profession — it's also my passion.
+I love learning, exploring new challenges, and sharing open source work with the community.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.